rdevries20/dfi-docs/docs/source/setup/blacklistingsystem.rst

 Creating rules for the system
 -----------------------------

-These is an important, if not the most important part about the system.
+These is important, if not the most important part about the system.

 The rules do the matches in the data and determine the total endscore.